maubanel/UE5-Static-Meshes/uvs/README.md

 Now go back to modeling mode and select **UVs | Layout**.
 Now what this shows is a square texture with an exploded view of the polygons of the faces of the individual pieces were before they were combined.
 So each pixel in this texture maps relates to a face in the model.

+You will notice that the box shapes only have one face rather than 6 faces.
+This means that all 6 faces are using the same material so all sides of the box will be identical in the way that UV's are layed out here currently.

 ![uv map viewer](images/uvMap.png)

 ![](../images/line2.png)